Christian Homeschooling’s Hidden Currents: The LGBTQ Experience

 At ten, he tried to drown himself in a lake before his dad rescued him.
 At the time, his only concept of homosexuality was from Sodom and Gomorrah.

-In the water he thought, “I am a child.
+In the water, he thought, “I am a child.
 I haven't reached the Age of Accountability.
 God is going to let me go to heaven.”

 Okrey Anderson says America’s homeschooling movement took off in the 1980s, spearheaded by a group of conservative Christian men.
 They say their family attended conferences held by The Homeschool Legal Defense Association, founded by Michael Farris.
 Okrey Anderson says they were taught “a whole worldview” that encouraged families to isolate themselves from mainstream society as much as possible.

 Farris was President of Alliance Defending Freedom, an organization the Southern Poverty Law Center has designated an anti-LGBTQ hate group.
-In a 1987 speech, he said that public schools were indoctrinating children with secular worldviews, including LGBTQ affirming messaging.
+In a 1987 speech, he said that public schools were indoctrinating children with secular worldviews, including LGBTQ-affirming messaging.
 Farris’s organization has defended parents’ right to spank their children, hit their children with objects, and opposed a Florida bill that would have added “excessive bruises or welts” to the state’s definition of “harm” in its child abuse and neglect code.

-The HSLDA also opposes The United Nations Convention on the Rights of the Child, that sets out rights for children, including the right to education and protection from harm.
+The HSLDA also opposes The United Nations Convention on the Rights of the Child, which sets out rights for children, including the right to education and protection from harm.
 One hundred and ninety-five nations have agreed to these guidelines.
 The U.S. signed the treaty in 1995, but it is the only country that has never officially ratified it, meaning it isn’t fully committed to the treaty’s terms.

 Farris argued that the treaty would limit “self-governance” and interfere with the culture of the family.